-SPN 421: Spanish Advanced Conversation
+SPN 421: Spanish Advanced Conversation (GCD)

 The primary goal of this course is to accommodate the oral competency needs of those students whose first language is Spanish or have an advanced knowledge of the language.
-This course will prepare students to speak Spanish in professional settings such as schools, clinics, law offices, business meetings, etc. Students develop their Spanish speaking skills through the discussion of a variety of materials from Latin America and Spain.
-Class discussions, oral summaries, debates, and class presentations will be part of this course.
+This course will expose students to new vocabulary and providing written and audiovisual materials from Latin America and Spain, which serve as a springboard for conversation.
+Consequently, this class will improve the student's ability for oral expression in the Spanish language and expand their overall knowledge of the Spanish-speaking world.
+Class discussions, oral summaries, debates, and class presentations will be part of this course and will be made in the Spanish language

-SPN 444 : Study Abroad
+SPN 444: Study Abroad (GCD)